 Dr. Rui Wei

 Rui joined the group in Sept 2020.
 Prior to this, he received his B.Sc. degree in 2015 from Lanzhou University, China.
-In 2020, he graduated from Shanghai Institute of Applied Physics (Chinese Academy of Sciences) with a Ph.D. degree in Inorganic Chemistry under the supervision of Prof. Yu Gong, where he focused on investigation of metal-sulfur oxide complexes in the gas-phase via infrared spectroscopic and theoretical approaches.
-After graduation, he switched his research interests to the synthetic molecular inorganic chemistry under normal laboratory conditions using spectroscopic methods, single-crystal X-ray diffraction as well as computational modeling.
-In his free time, he enjoys playing basketball and travelling.
+In 2020, he graduated from Shanghai Institute of Applied Physics (Chinese Academy of Sciences) with a Ph.D. degree in Inorganic Chemistry under the supervision of Prof. Yu Gong, where he focused on the investigation of metal-sulfur oxide complexes in the gas-phase via infrared spectroscopic and theoretical approaches.
+After graduation, he switched his research interests to synthetic molecular inorganic chemistry under normal laboratory conditions using spectroscopic methods, single-crystal X-ray diffraction as well as computational modeling.
+In his free time, he enjoys playing basketball and traveling.